 - spammers that have harvested the old email address

-From October this year, I’ll be bouncing emails sent to the old domain, with a link to this page.
-From November this year, the MX records for the yi.org domains will disappear.
+October November this year, I’ll be bouncing emails sent to the old domain, with a link to this page.
+From November this year In 2019, the MX records for the yi.org domains will disappear.
 In short I will not be receiving email from any of the old yi.org addresses from November 2018!

 If you see yi.org in an email address for one of us, now is the time to replace that with id.au.
 If you see one ending in hopto.org, then you are really out of date.